-The endular to for graphical the control input evens was similar to has seen in previous claimar that a LIPTOR significantly reduced to the rate of concense years (similar table concense) from the placetoo group vs 40 events in the LIPTOR group) or nonfatal MI (108 events in the placetoo group vs 60 events in the LIPTOR group) wath an absolute risk reduction of 1.1% and a relative risk reduction of 35% (based on incidences of 1.3% for LIPTOR significantly reduced by p=0.0005 (see figure 1)).
-This risk reduction yields a Number Needad to Treat of 311 patients per year.
-The risk reduction was consistent regardless of age, smoking status, destify or presence of renal dysfunction.
-The effect of LIPTOR was seen regardless of baseline LDL levels.
-Due to the small number of events, results and under unexplorated inconclusions. for women were inconclusive.
+The enact of the region of the rate of concrean events feither table commany licer disease (46 events in the placeto group vs 40 events in the LPTOR group) or nonfatal MI (108 events in the placeto group vs 60 events in the LPTOR group) with an absolute risk reduction of 1.1% and a relative risk reduction of 3.5% (based on incidences of 1.3% of 1.1% and a relative risk reduction of 3.5% (based on incidences of 1.5% of 1.1% and a relative risk reduction vielbs a Number Needed to 1.1% and 3.11 patients per year.
+The risk reduction was consistent regardless of age, smoking status, obesify or presence of renal dysfunction.
+The effect of LPTOR was seen regardless of baseline LDL levels.
+Due to the small number of events, results for propriets and propriets and propriets of the propriets of the propriets of the propriets of the placeton. for women were inconclusive.

-Figure 1: Effect of LIPITOR 10 mg/day on Cumulative Incidence of Nonfatal Myocardial Infarction or Doronary Heart Disease Death (in ASCO1-LLA)
+Figure 1: Effect of LIPITOR TO mg/day on Cumulative Incidence of Nontatal Myocardial Infarction or Doronary Heart Disease